nimzrajaguru/Manual_testing/README.md

 This repository contains my **manual testing practice** for the Swag Labs demo e-commerce website.
-It includes test case document of the Login process and Bug report
+It includes the test case document of the login and search functionalities and Bug report

 This project was created to showcase:
 - Understanding of manual testing concepts